 Neshanic Station is an unincorporated community within Branchburg Township in Somerset County, New Jersey.
 Notably, in 2016, a significant portion of the village was recognised for its historical value and added to the National Register of Historic Places as the Neshanic Station Historic District.
 On the drive out to Clinton, I slowed down, paid attention to potential parking places, and made a mental note to stop on the way back.

-The sun was lower in the sky when I started my return drive home.
+When I started my return drive home, the sun was lower in the sky.
 I parked on the shoulder of the road on the eastern side of the Raritan River.
 I could easily see the banks of the River.
-I grabbed my camera and tripod and made my way through the brush to the river bank.
-The snow or ice had melted, and the ground was muddy and slipper.
+I grabbed my camera and tripod and went to the river bank through the brush.
+The snow or ice had melted, and the ground was muddy and slippery.
 I slid down to the river bank.
 I almost slide right in.
 My shoes were full of chunks of mud, but I set up my tripod and grabbed a few shots from a few locations.

 While on my way to photograph the South Branch School House yesterday, I noticed the ice floating on this section of River Road along the Raritan River in Hillsborough.
 I could see the river through the trees, which only caught my eye because the trees had no leaves.
 Even though I have driven along this section of the river in the past, I don't recall noticing before, perhaps because the trees were full of leaves.
 I made a mental note that, after photographing the schoolhouse, I would stop somewhere nearby and walk along the river.